-- All 45 years of HBO’s award-winning content
+- Nearly 50 years of HBO’s award-winning content

-- Classic movies from the Turner Classic Movies vault
+- Classics from the Turner Classic Movies vault

-- The exclusive home of several iconic TV shows
+- Exclusive home of several iconic TV shows

-- Live news and sports is on the horizon
+- Live sports and TV are on the horizon

 - Expensive compared to other on-demand services

-- HBO Max will be HBO’s third streaming app
+- HBO Max is HBO’s third streaming app

 Warner Brothers films